Director/Designer | Spire of Trials

 This structure became the foundation for every enemy in the game.

-By layering UI, animation, audio, and enemy design, I communicated complex mechanics without adding clutter.
+By combining UI, animation, audio, and enemy design, I communicated complex mechanics without overwhelming players.
+They naturally learned to predict attack directions, defend intentionally, and understand the flow of combat.